structurizr/structurizr.github.io/ui/index.md

 nav_order: 15
 has_children: true
 permalink: /ui
-has_toc: false
+has_toc: true
 ---

 # Structurizr UI

-The documentation for the Structurizr browser-based UI (diagram/documentation/ADR renderer) for the Structurizr cloud service, on-premises installation, and Lite can be found at [https://structurizr.com/help](https://structurizr.com/help).
+This is the documentation for the Structurizr browser-based UI (diagram/documentation/ADR renderer), which is shared across the Structurizr cloud service, the on-premises installation, and Lite.

 ## Links